From Humble Beginnings to a Big Future

 Darrell, Advisor, is the retired Director of Public Safety for the city of Highland Park, Texas after serving as an officer for 40 years.
 He currently serves as the President of the International Police Association, Texas Region 30.
 In addition, Darrell has served as an Executive Board Member of the North Texas Police Chiefs Association, the President of the FBI National Academy Association of Texas, a Director of the North Texas Crime Commission, and a Director of the North Texas InfraGard.
 Darrell also has backgrounds in fire departments, emergency medical services, private security, firearms instruction, and TCOLE-certified police instruction.

-Frank, Advisor, is the Chief Executive Officer at Smarter Reality, a technology discovery and development company.
+Frank, Advisor, is the CEO at Smarter Reality, a technology discovery and development company.
 In addition, he is the current Chairperson of the International Game Developers Association's Austin chapter.
-He was formerly the President at Capson Technology, Chief Operating Officer and Studio General Manager at GameSalad, and Vice President of Finance and Administration at Challenge Online Games (acquired by Zynga).
-As a former business and patent attorney, Frank also serves as Senior Legal Counsel to the Air Force Reserve Command.
+He was formerly the President at Capson Technology, COO and Studio General Manager at GameSalad, and Vice President of Finance and Administration at Challenge Online Games (acquired by Zynga).
+As a former business and patent attorney, Frank also serves as Senior Legal Counsel (rank of Colonel) to the Air Force Reserve Command.

-Quoc, Advisor, is the Director of Engineering at Curie, a computer-vision startup that uses mobile cameras to make products discoverable and purchasable upon sight.
+Quoc, Advisor, is the Director of Engineering at Curie, a computer-vision startup that uses mobile cameras to make products discoverable and purchasable upon sight (backed by 500 Startups).
 He has built a strong knowledge of technical management and operations through his former roles as the Chief Technology Officer at Smarter Reality, the Director of Technology at GameSalad, a Gameplay Programmer at the Disney Interactive Media Group, and the Chairperson of the International Game Developers Association's Austin chapter.

 Dr. Ryan McMahan

-Dr. McMahan, Advisor, is an Associate Professor of Computer Science and Arts and Technology at The University of Texas at Dallas.
+Dr. McMahan, Advisor, is an Associate Professor of Computer Science at the University of Central Florida.
 He has authored numerous journal papers, conference papers, and the book "3D User Interfaces: Theory and Practice."
 He also received the National Science Foundation Faculty Early Career Development Award for his research and educational activities in VR, along with Google's Internet of Things Technology Research Award.
-Currently, Dr. McMahan directs the Future Immersive Virtual Environments Lab, which focuses on using immersive VR to promote effective learning and training.
+Furthermore, he serves as an Associate Editor for the International Journal of Human-Computer Studies